-4 Comparison with QCD Predictions
+3 Comparison with QCD Predictions

-We compared the data with perturbative QCD predictions for the respective jet algorithm and y_c value.
-We calculated leading-order (LO) and next-to-leading-order (NLO) results using the JETSET.program with the matrix element option.
+We compared the data with perturbative QCD predictions for the same jet algorithm and y_c value.
+We used leading-order (LO) and NLO results based on recent calculations [10] in which quark mass effects were explicitly taken into account; a b-mass value of $m_b(m_Z) = 3 \text{ GeV}/c^2$ was used [19].
 We also derived these distributions using the 'parton shower' (PS) implemented in JETSET.
 This is equivalent to a calculation in which all leading, and a subset of next-to-leading, $\ln y_c$ terms are resummed to all orders in α_s .
 In physical terms this allows events to be generated with multiple orders of parton radiation, in contrast to the maximum number of 3 (4) partons allowed in the LO (NLO) calculations, respectively.
-Configurations with ≥ 3 partons are relevant to the observables considered here since they may be resolved as 3-jet events by the jet-finding algorithm.
+Configurations with \geq 3 partons are relevant to the observables considered here since they may be resolved as 3-jet events by the jet-finding algorithm.